weakish/weakish.github.com/dive-into/kotlin.md

 `${'$'}` looks ugly to me.
 And dollar signs are common in text for prices.
-And I wonder whether raw strings with templates are not truly raw.
+And I wonder whether raw strings with templates are truly raw.
 Even if we did need templates in raw string,
 I think restricting it to `${var}` is better.
 Put this under "mixed feeling" rather than "bad parts",